iLink-CyberShARE/ML-ET-Estimator/README.md

 1. On a browser navigate to [https://colab.research.google.com/](https://colab.research.google.com/)
 2. Open the notebook file (.ipynb).
-3. Under the runtime files folder import the input data file provided in excel format.
+3. Before exetuing, import the input data file provided in excel format to the runtime files container.
-4. To execute the complete notebook go to Runtime->Run all, otherwise each code section can be executd individually.
+4. To execute the notebook go to Runtime->Run all.
+Each code section can also be executd individually.

 # Participating Institutions
 The University of Texas at El Paso (UTEP)